 These joints have small contact areas at the interstice, leading to bending moments being transmitted through the flange.
 This results in the axis of the clamped parts being fixed rather than moving with change in external load FA (the case for joints with large areas of contact).

 For this class of joints, the procedure for determining the flange compliance can be complex and time consuming.
-The theory presented in the following Subsections applies to the special case of circular joints with cantilevered flanges.
+The theory presented in the following Sections applies to the special case of circular joints with cantilevered flanges.
 For more general cases with non-circular flanges it is recommended to use testing or FEM.

 Compliance of Circular Flanges